What do you see when you’re listening?

 did you know that in our imagination, Mozart’s Piano Concerto in B flat major (K595) can be closely associated with Jackson Pollock, Alpine flowers, unicorns or Charlie Chaplin?
 The answers to the question “What do you see when you’re listening?” – asked in a series of interviews introducing the project Spot On MozART – could hardly have been more diverse.

 The first media art works – the result of two student camps in Altaussee and intensive preparation at the University Mozarteum Salzburg in co-operation with other universities and institutes – demonstrate a completely new way of experiencing Mozart’s music by means of contemporary visual interpretation.

-In their visual spectrum, the works scanning dimensions, Mozart contained!, At night, #beautiful and Queen of the Night open up spheres ranging from film noir to integrative art installations in public space.
+In their visual spectrum, the works scanning dimensions, Mozart contained!, At night and #beautiful open up spheres ranging from film noir to integrative art installations in public space.
 The starting-point for each visual creation was a work by Mozart.
 A social-media project, further film productions and a co-operation with the Vienna University of Applied Arts and its Fulldome / VR & AR Lab are currently in progress.

-If you would like to register now for the sneak preview on 15 April 2021, please send us an e-mail at SpotOnMozArt@moz.ac.at.
+If you would like to register now for the sneak preview, please send us an e-mail at SpotOnMozArt@moz.ac.at.

 Stay safe and healthy –

 Your Spot On MozART team